 Containers are frequently paired with microservices and the cloud but offer benefits to monolithic applications and on-premises data centers as well.

-Traditional monolithic application architectures are designed so all the code in a program is written in a single executable file.
+Traditional monolithic application architectures are designed so that all the code in a program is written in a single executable file.
 Monolithic applications don't readily scale in the way that distributed applications do, but they can be containerized.
-For example, Docker Modernize Traditional Applications (MTA) helps users to transition monolithic applications to Docker containers as is, with adaptations for better scaling, or via a full rebuild and rearchitecting.
+For example, the Docker Modernize Traditional Applications program helps users transition monolithic applications to Docker containers as is, with adaptations for better scaling, or via a full rebuild and rearchitecting.

 Container tool and platform providers

-Docker is an open source application container platform designed for Linux and, more recently, Windows, Apple and mainframe OSes.
-Docker utilizes resource isolation features, such as cgroups and Linux kernels, to create isolated containers.
-Docker is an eponymous company formed to sell enterprise supported container hosting and management products.
-In November 2019 the company sold the Docker Enterprise business to Mirantis.
+- Docker is an open source application container platform designed for Linux and, more recently, Windows, Apple and mainframe OSes.
+Docker uses resource isolation features, such as cgroups and Linux kernels, to create isolated containers.
+Docker is an eponymous company formed to sell enterprise-supported container hosting and management products.
+In November 2019, the company sold the Docker Enterprise business to Mirantis.

 Future of containers

 Enterprises have gradually increased their production deployment of container software beyond application development and testing.
 For most organizations, their focus has shifted to container orchestration and especially Kubernetes, which most vendors now support.
 As organizations consolidate their processes and toolsets for IT operations, they want more granular control to monitor and secure what's inside containers.

 The adoption of container software has expanded across various areas of IT -- from security to networking to storage.
 Some organizations have deployed stateful applications, such as databases and machine learning (ML) apps on containers and Kubernetes, to ensure consistent management.
 For example, containerized ML doesn't slow down a machine as much compared to containerless ML, and it doesn't take up as many resources over time.